 Continuing Professional Development

-- ASTTBC Registrar shall submit annually to the Practice Review Board (PRB) a report on Member Compliance to CPD with recommendations on non-compliant members.
+- The Registrar shall submit to the Practice Review Board (PRB) an annual report on member compliance to the CPD policy and recommend suspending the registration of non-compliant members.

-- The PRB is authorized to conduct an audit of CPD activities and points claimed by members.
+- The Registrar or designate shall audit the CPD activities and the CPD Hours claimed by members.

-- In extraordinary circumstances, if a member is unable to achieve an average of 20 CPD points per year over 5 years he or she may submit to the PRB a written explanation of the reason for non-compliance to the policy and request a temporary exemption from CPD activity.
-The PRB may accept or reject the explanation and the member’s request for temporary exemption from CPD.
+- In extraordinary circumstances, if a member is unable to achieve an average of 20 CPD Hours per year over 3 years he or she may submit to the Registrar a written explanation of the reason for non-compliance to the policy and request a temporary exemption.
+The Registrar may accept or reject the explanation and the member’s request for temporary exemption from CPD.

 Download as PDF